Oh the Drama - Doug at the Movies

 Green Book (2018) It’s 1962 when Tony (a bouncer from da Bronx) is offered a cross-country driver’s job for a snooty Negro pianist.
 Well, I gotta put bread on da table so… What begins as a bumpy ride soon develops into a protective friendship as each learn to appreciate the other’s differences—in spite of the bigotry around them.
 I admit this is rife with caricatures, but was still a fun & dear watch, and based on a real friendship.
 I sure enjoyed theirs.
 My grade: A

-The Favourite (2018) Decadence, powdered wigs & duplicity abound when Emma Stone travels to Queen Anne’s castle in 1700s England to ask her cousin (Rachel Weisz) for a job—and soon sees an opportunity to leap from kitchen servant to the misfit queen’s favorite in this saucy, dry as bones humored period drama.
+The Favourite (2018) Decadence, powdered wigs & duplicity abound when Emma Stone travels to Queen Anne’s castle in 1700s England to ask her cousin for a job—and soon sees an opportunity to leap from kitchen servant to the queen’s favorite in this saucy, dry humored period drama.
 This had no less than 3 leading ladies, all of them worthy of the title—and for over 2 hours, I don’t think I looked away once.
 I loved them all.
 My grade: A

-Leave No Trace (2018) Will and his teenage daughter Tom (I so much love this girl) are survivalist minimalists, living in the Oregon woods with the barest essentials.
-But after being found by Park Rangers, Social Services places them in a worn home.
-Will is miserable, but with a roof over her head and a community, his daughter thrives.
-What will she do when her dad wants to move back into the woods?
-She'll go but...
+Leave No Trace (2018) Will and his teenage daughter Tom (I so much love this girl) are survivalists, living in the Oregon woods with the barest essentials.
+But after being found by Park Rangers, Social Services places them in a home.
+Will is miserable, but with a roof over her head and community, his daughter thrives.
+What will she do when her dad wants to go back to the woods?
 Gentle & kind, and no bad people here.
 Only good.
 My grade: A

 Eighth Grade (2018) 13 year old Kayla lives with her dad & her iphone.
 Snapchat, itunes, poring over classmates photos and making self-help videos (which her clueless dad finds coool, eyeroll).
 She’d like to be friends with the more popular kids like Kennedy & Aidan, but is treated with indifference—or an indecent proposal.
 Times have changed but teen angst hasn’t, it’s as awkward & hopeful as you remember but really gets these kids today too.
 Gucci!
 My grade: A